 That Others May Live

-As a member of the law enforcement and emergency medical communities for more than fifteen years, the motto “That Others May Live” means a great deal to David.
+As a member of the law enforcement and emergency medical communities for more than twenty years, the motto “That Others May Live” means a great deal to David.
 His brother Bobby is a career firefighter, and his brother Daniel is an NCO in the United States Marine Corps.
 Having lost close friends in the line of duty, David has a deep appreciation for the cost of keeping our communities safe, and the debt we owe to those who have committed their lives, fortunes, and sacred honor so that we might enjoy liberty as Alaskans and as Americans.

 Firefighter & Water Rescue

 David began volunteer work with the fire service in the mid-90’s.
 He has worked as a volunteer and part-time firefighter/EMT in Chugiak and Wasilla, and has also served on the Mat-Su Water Rescue and Hazmat Teams.
 He served as an EMT with the National Ski Patrol on Elmendorf Air Force Base, and has been a member of the Alaska Disaster Medical Assistance Team since 2004.
 David has been a licensed ham radio operator since 1997.
 His callsign is KL2HZ.

 U.S. Army Captain and Volunteer of the Year